Are you undergoing thyroid treatment but not getting better?

 Essentially your neurological system and hypothalamus do not sense the normal regulatory factors and they wrongly assume that your body is in a state of starvation.

 This results in changes in the hypothalamus which slows down your metabolism, increases your appetite, lowers your body temperature, reduces heat production and energy production, and causes the body to constantly store calories as fat – even in the presence of calorie restriction.

 This condition is well known by obesity Doctors but it’s usually only a problem after severe trauma to the brain.

-Newer studies now indicate that this condition can be caused through other environmental and lifestyle factors - meaning you don't need some sort of trauma to cause the condition.
+Newer studies now indicate that this condition can be caused by other environmental and lifestyle factors – meaning you don’t need some sort of trauma to cause the condition.

 So what causes hypothalamic obesity disorder?